richardvogg/gazelle/README.md

 ### PyTorch Hub

-The models are also available on PyTorch Hub for easy use without installing from source.
+The models are also available on PyTorch Hub for easy use without needing to install from source.
 ```
 model, transform = torch.hub.load('fkryan/gazelle', 'gazelle_dinov2_vitb14')
 model, transform = torch.hub.load('fkryan/gazelle', 'gazelle_dinov2_vitl14')